Evans Kidero: Graft Charges And Arrest

-In August 2018 Evans was arrested on charges of abuse of office, money laundering and bribery.
-In October 2018, it was further revealed the Ethics and Anti-Corruption Commission was investigating him for alleged embezzlement of public funds while at the helm of the Nairobi County and the Mumias Sugar Company Limited.
+In August 2018, Evans was arrested on charges of abuse of office, money laundering, and bribery.
+In October 2018, it was further revealed the Ethics and Anti-Corruption Commission was investigating him for alleged embezzlement of public funds while at the helm of Nairobi County and the Mumias Sugar Company Limited.
 According to Kenya’s Ethics and Anti-Corruption Commission’s investigations, Kidero’s worth is Sh9 billion in terms of assets.